Pilotcore Insights

 Use AWS shared responsibility boundaries to clarify what the platform handles versus what your team must implement.

-Migration is organizational change, not only infrastructure change.
+Migration is organizational change, more than infrastructure change.
 Establish:

 • clear ownership for each workload and environment